UNDER CONSTRUCTION

 She accepted it at once.

 As they moved toward the door, Caroline cast a final, calculating glance in the mirror opposite the stairs.
-Her reflection returned her look faithfully: elegant, composed, and very much as she wished to be seen.
+Her reflection faithfully returned her look: elegant, composed, and very much as she wished to be seen.

 What it did not return was the satisfaction she had hoped to feel.
 They had not admired her gown.
 Mr. Darcy did not even blink at her appearance.